mtfront/rainbowup/README.md

 ## Usage:
 `python3 rainbowup.py path [-a] [-h]`

-### positional arguments:
+### required arguments:
-  path: The path of image or directory needs to be rainbowed up
+ * path: The path of image or directory needs to be rainbowed up

 ### optional arguments:
-  -h, --help: show this help message and exit
+ * -h, --help: show this help message and exit
-  -a, --alpha: The opacity of the filter, default to 130. range from 0 (not visible) - 255
+ * -a, --alpha: The opacity of the filter, default to 130. range from 0 (not visible) - 255